Did The Titanic Skip This Common ‘Good Luck Ritual’ Used On Ships?: ‘Doomed Before It Even Left The Dock’

 Romolo Tavani/Adobe StockIt is common to christen a ship by breaking a bottle of champagne across its bow.

-Nonetheless, for thousands of years, people have sent waterborne vessels off with various rituals for good luck and tradition.
+Nonetheless, for thousands of years, people have sent waterborne vessels off after performing various rituals related to good luck.

 An early account of an attempt to propitiate the sea gods is found on an ancient tablet.
 The tablet, dated to about 2,100 B.C.E., describes the sacrifice of oxen to the gods after an ark’s voyage was completed.

-In England during the 15th century, “a representative of the king would drink a goblet of wine, sprinkle wine on the deck and then throw the goblet overboard.”
+In 15th-century England, “a representative of the king would drink a goblet of wine, sprinkle wine on the deck and then throw the goblet overboard.”

 During the modern era, there was a gradual move to champagne.

-According to the BBC, one of the earliest examples of smashing champagne against a ship was in 1891, when Queen Victoria launched HMS Royal Arthur.
-A ship with a royal name deserved a regal send-off and champagne is generally considered the aristocrat of wines.
-So really, the queen was just keeping the ship in good company.
+According to the BBC, one of the earliest examples of smashing champagne against a ship was in 1891, when Queen Victoria launched the HMS Royal Arthur.
+A ship with a royal name deserved a regal send-off, and champagne was deemed the appropriate choice for the ritual.

 Because of its associations with celebration and tradition, we continued smashing bottles of champagne to christen ships.
 Hopefully, Poseidon likes bubbly.

-The Crown Jewel Of The White Star Line
+The RMS Titanic: Crown Jewel Of The White Star Line

-The Belfast shipyards, where the Titanic was built by the company Harland & Wolff, shaped the city’s economy for over 100 years.
+The Belfast shipyards, where the Titanic was built by the company Harland & Wolff, shaped the city’s economy for more than 100 years.

 First as one of the most prolific shipyards in the world, later through two world wars, and now as home to the Titanic Belfast attraction and other historic maritime sites.